How to Lower Blood Pressure

 7. Learn how to manage stress with relaxation techniques, hobbies, and support from loved ones.
 What is the ideal pressure range for men and women?

-What are good Blood Pressure Readings?
+What are Normal Blood Pressure Readings?

 Adult men and women typically consider a good reading to be below 120/80 mmHg.
 The top number is systolic pressure, which is the pressure in the arteries when the heart beats.
 The bottom number is diastolic pressure, which is the pressure in the arteries when the heart is at rest between beats.